adamsp/speakman-website/source/about/index.markdown

 * Maintaining some large regular expressions for extracting common pattern based information such as phone numbers

 In my spare time, I like to play with mobile development.
 [What's Shaking, NZ?](http://www.whatsshaking.co.nz) is an earthquake monitoring & notification app available on Android, Windows Phone 7 and Windows Phone 8 - and I plan on releasing an iOS version sometime soon too.
 I'm currently working on an Android app to browse images available on [Wookmark](http://www.wookmark.com), an image bookmarking site.
 My code is all available on [Github](https://github.com/adamsp) - I'm slowly learning how to bend Git to my will.

+Previously I've tutored first-year Compsci papers at the University of Auckland, built a custom app for a client to convert Google Forms data into formatted Word documents, as well as spending a few years in retail - including leading a team of 7 in the computer department at Dick Smith Electronics Sylvia Park.

 So, if you like what you see, <a href="mailto:adam@speakman.net.nz?Subject=Employment%20opportunity">hire me</a>.
 I won't disappoint!